-Join Jon Peck for an in-depth discussion in this video What is Linux, and why should I use it?, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video What is Linux, and why should I use it?, part of Learning Linux for PHP Developers.

 I've been discussing web development and hosting in increasing amounts of detail.
 Most web servers use Linux as an operating system.
 And we're going to be using Linux in this course as well.
 With that said, before you start using any tool, having context about what it is and why it is being recommended will deepen your understanding of the system that you are using.
 Blindly repeating actions without being able to question or justify why isn't learning.
 Therefore, let's explore what Linux is and why it's a good option for development.
 Let's step back and answer a different question first.